HEPData/hepdata-submission/README.md

 {
   "Table": {
     "name": "Table 3",
     "title": "Upper limit at 95% CL on the fiducial cross section for \u2113\u00b1\u2113\u00b1 pairs from non-SM signals.
 The expected limits and their 1\u03c3 uncertainties are given together with the observed limits derived from the data.
-Limits are given separately for the e\u00b1e\u00b1,e\u00b1\u03bc\u00b1 and \u03bc\u00b1\u03bc\u00b1 channel inclusively and separated by charge."
+Limits are given separately for the e\u00b1e\u00b1,e\u00b1\u03bc\u00b1 and \u03bc\u00b1\u03bc\u00b1 channel inclusively and separated by charge.",

     "reactions": [
       {
         "reaction": "P P --> Z0 < LEPTON+ LEPTON- > Z0 < LEPTON+ LEPTON- > X",